paulofierro/B2FA/README.md

 ## Running the app

-You can run the script from the command line, by [downloading the binary in the `bin` folder](https://github.com/paulofierro/B2FA/blob/master/bin/b2fa) (built on macOS 10.15.5 (Catalina) with Swift 5.3) and running it via:
+You can run the script from the command line, by [downloading the latest release](https://github.com/paulofierro/B2FA/releases) and running it via:

 ```
 b2fa /path/to/my/file.csv